 FERGUSON, Mo.
 (AP) — A timeline of key events following the fatal police shooting of 18-year-old Michael Brown in the St. Louis suburb of Ferguson.

 AUG.
-9 — Brown and a companion, both black, are confronted by an officer as they walk back to Brown's home from a convenience store.
-Brown and the officer, who is white, are involved in a scuffle, followed by gunshots.
-Brown dies at the scene, and his body remains in the street for four hours in the summer heat.
-Neighbors later lash out at authorities, saying they mistreated the body.
+9 — Brown and a companion are confronted by an officer as they walk back to Brown's home from a convenience store.
+Brown and the officer are involved in some kind of scuffle, followed by gunshots.
+Brown dies at the scene.

 AUG.
 10 — After a candlelight vigil, people protesting Brown's death smash car windows and carry away armloads of looted goods from stores.
 In the first of several nights of violence, looters are seen making off with bags of food, toilet paper and alcohol.
 Some protesters stand atop police cars and taunt officers.